large-Scale Tv Dataset

 (STVD-MNER)

-The STVD-MNER dataset is related to the Multimodal Named Entity Recognition (MNER) task in video.
-The MNER in video is an established task in the Computer Vision (CV), Audio Signal Processing (ASP) and Natural Language Processing (NLP) fields which uses visual, audio and textual information to detect Multimodal Named Entities (MNEs) as well to identify their types (e.g. location, person, organization, etc.).
-The next figure gives examples of MNEs including different representations and types.
-As the STVD-MNER is taking part of the STVD collection, the multimodality is derived from television content appearing in Electronic programming guides (EPG), TV Audio/Video (A/V) streams.
+The STVD-MNER dataset is designed for the Multimodal Named Entity Recognition (MNER) task.
+MNER is a well-established research problem in Computer Vision (CV), Audio Signal Processing (ASP), and Natural Language Processing (NLP).
+It leverages visual, audio, and textual information to detect Multimodal Named Entities (MNEs) and determine their corresponding types (e.g., location, person, organization).
+The following figure illustrates examples of MNEs with various representations and entity types.
+As part of the STVD collection, the dataset STVD-MNER originates from television content, including information from Electronic Programming Guides (EPG) and TV audio-visual (A/V) streams.

 Multimodal Named Entity Recognition (MNER) in video